Join Here | Log In

 • fever

-• inflammation/pain in the abdomen or chest
+• pain in the abdomen or chest due to inflammation

+This condition often shows up first in childhood with unexplained fever plus aches and pains.
 Sometimes the inflammation can cause a rash or headache as well as inflaming the membrane around the spinal cord or testicles.

 Triggering FMF episodes: